Bladder777/crafty-spinx-v2/README.md

 ## ✨ Features

 *   **Dynamic Catalog Views:** Seamlessly switch between a modern "swipe" view for quick browsing and a traditional "grid" view for an overview of all items.
-*   **Persistent Wishlist & Cart:** Add items to your wishlist and cart, with all selections saved locally in your browser for future visits.
+*   **Persistent Wishlist & Cart:** Add items to your wishlist and cart, with all selections saved to your Supabase account for cross-device access.
 *   **Live Admin Mode:** A password-protected administrative interface for managing the product catalog directly within the application (add, edit, delete items, reset catalog).
 *   **Real-time Data Sync:** Utilizes Supabase Realtime to instantly reflect changes across all connected clients when items are added, updated, or deleted.
 *   **Theme Customization:** Personalize your browsing experience with various color themes.